DavidCibin/DavidCibin/README.md

 <hr>

-I’m a software engineer with a strong background in graphic design, as well as customer service.
-Being a successful small business owner for many years, I have the ability to look at projects and understand not only the underlying business goals, but help a team to achieve them in an efficient way.
-I'm ready to handle complex situations and deliver creative and quality solutions!
+I am a versatile software engineer with expertise in full-stack development and a strong background in graphic design.
+My blend of technical and creative skills enables me to build efficient, user-friendly applications that align with business goals.
+I thrive in dynamic environments, adept at solving complex challenges and delivering high-quality solutions that drive results.
+My collaborative nature and adaptability allow me to contribute effectively to team success across various domains and industries.

 <hr>